 I use GNOME 3, including gnome-shell.
 A lot of people tease me about it, but I actually really like GNOME: it's easy to configure and I enjoy using gnome-shell.
 The memory footprint of GNOME isn't as high as a lot of people think, especially if you disable certain features.

-Like most hackers I have a dot-files
+Like most hackers I have a dot-files repository that holds my configuration

 files for certain pieces of software.
 In mine I recently add a bash script

-that will configure various things.
+called install-files that will configure various things.
 For instance, if I

-it will copy over both my .bashrc
+invoke install-files bash it will copy over both my .bashrc and my

-; that kind of thing.
+.bash_profile; that kind of thing.

 do_gnome() {